+Element Description

-Element Description Author: IHE QRPH - Technical Committee 2021 Identifier: FPIND01 Name: Pregnant women who received counselling on danger signs (%) during at least one ANC contact Background: This indicator calculates the number of new users using modern contraceptive methods. https://www.who.int/publications/i/item/9789240029743 .
-Initial Population: New users of modern contraceptive methods Minimum Data Set: Patient Observation The Patient and the Observation resources would be required to calculate this indicator.
+Minimum Data Set: Patient Observation The Patient and the Observation resources would be required to calculate this indicator.
 The Patient resource should capture the known data on the contraceptive user and an Observation should be used to store if they are a new user of contraception in a coded field.
 Requires: Patient.gender Patient.birthDate Patients who have are new users of contraceptive methods captured in an Observation.
-Procedure.code: Counselling on family planning Observation.code: Contraceptive method at intake Observation.value: Method or service provided For Each Indicator: Background: This indicator must be disaggregated across gender, age, and method.
+Procedure.code: Counselling on family planning Observation.code: Contraceptive method at intake Observation.value: Method or service provided

+For Each Indica ator:

+Background: This indicator must be disaggregated across gender, age, and method.
 Therefore, we require the patient resource.

-Numerator Definition: Patients using a new contraceptive method Denominator Definition: Patients who have received family planning counselling Version: 0.0.1 Location: URL where this DSS can be found.
-Change Log: ver-0.0.1 contraception.
-This white paper does not address contraception that is sought out anonymously outside of health facilities.
+Numerator Definition: Patients using a new contraceptive method

+Denominator Definition: Patients who have received family planning counselling

+Version: 0.0.1

+Location: URL where this DSS can be found.

+Change Log: ver-0.0.1